PammillerPersonal/open-source-policy/OpenSource_code/open_source_checklist.md

 Before going live with a public repository, the following considerations should be taken.

 - [ ] **Remove all PII**
-  - Use [Clouseau](https://github.com/virtix/clouseau) for scanning source code.
+  - Use [Clouseau](https://github.com/virtix/clouseau) for scanning source code, pre-commit
-  - Visually inspect each image to ensure there is no GSA-specific information.
+  - Visually inspect each image to ensure there is no GSA-specific information
 - [ ] **Remove all potential security vulnerabilities**
   - Passwords, keys, IPs, etc.
 - [ ] **Consider propers use of open source code within the code base**